⚖ Comparison

 Practical comparison of single arm and double arm decorative pole configurations — road width requirements, illumination pattern, lux levels, cost difference, and installation considerations.

-Feature / Criteria Single Arm Double Arm
+Criteria Single Arm Double Arm

 Arm Count 1 2 (bilateral)